 The City of Wilmington began using Cityworks in June 2007 when the DPW first introduced the solution to 24 stand-alone users.
-A couple years later, Wilmington realized the need to move to an enterprise solution and secured a Cityworks Enterprise License Agreement (ELA), along with an ELA from Esri for their GIS.
+A few years later, Wilmington realized the need to move to an enterprise solution and secured a Cityworks Enterprise License Agreement (ELA), along with an ELA from Esri for their GIS.
 This provided the city with the ability to quickly and easily deploy Cityworks throughout the organization at a substantially lower cost than traditional licensing.
 In April 2011, DPW migrated to Cityworks Server AMS and increased to 60 users; and in February 2012, the city added Cityworks PLL (Permits, Licensing, Land) to meet the needs of even more staff and citizens.

 With Cityworks built directly on Esri’s ArcGIS, adding its capabilities instantly produced a complete enterprise solution.
 To further leverage their GIS and Cityworks investment, DPW decided to implement Cityworks Server PLL to manage DPW’s permitting process.
 Further, in keeping with the GIS-centric environment, Dig-Smart was added to manage utility location requests.
 CH2M HILL developed a host of reports to track user performance and metrics in Cityworks.